 Sentence Embedding

 An illustration of sentence embedding being better for context awareness for question classification is provided as follows.
-The question “Is the duck swimming?” and “Should I duck when a cow attacks” should be treated as contextually two different questions.
+The question “Is the duck swimming?” and “Should I duck when a cow attacks?” should be treated as contextually two different questions.
 The word duck has different meanings based on the context.
 Word embedding may treat the two equally, but sentence embedding doesn’t.

 Google research department created models for encoding sentences into embedding vectors [16].
-We use “Universal Sentence Encoder” model for creating embedding of all questions in Quora’s dataset.
+“Universal Sentence Encoder” model has been used for creating embedding of all questions in Quora’s dataset.
 Classification will be performed by finding semantically similar sentences.

 Supervised Machine Learning Models:

-We have implemented Random Forest and Logistic Regression based models.
-Logistic Regression is a model where the co-efficients are learned during the training of the model.
-Random forests are a group of decision trees working together for classification of questions.
-Four models are created.
+Logistic Regression has been chosen as the supervised learning model because it performs efficiently on binary and linear classification problems.
+Logistic Regression is a model where the coefficients are learned during the training of the model.

 Neural Network Models:

-We have used RNN for making model.
+We have used RNN for making the model.
 RNN is a type of neural network in which the output from the previous step is fed as input to the current step.

 Evaluation and Results

-Due to data imbalance the evaluation is not focused on accuracy, rather it is focused on other metrics like F1 score, Area Under Curve, Precision and Recall.
+Due to the considerable data imbalance, the evaluation is not utilizing accuracy as a performance indicator, rather it considers other metrics including F1 score, Accuracy, Precision, and Recall.
 These metrics are explained below.

 1) Accuracy: Accuracy can be said to the measure of the closeness of the output to a certain value.
 It does not work well with imbalanced data.
 Hence, in this project other metrics are used for evaluation.